sfchronicle/police_pursuits/README.md

 The next step was to create one dataset, while avoiding the duplication of cases.

-We merged the FARS data with the information from the research groups and our own reporting — comparing them not once but multiple times, using different combinations of date, county and state variables.
+We merged the FARS data with the information from the research groups and our own reporting — comparing them multiple times using different combinations of date, county and state variables.
 When a person in FARS matched multiple people in the non-FARS data, we assigned a quality index to each match based on the demographic similarities between the two people (close in age, same gender, etc.), and filtered for the top-quality match in each case.

 In dozens of cases, the best-quality (or only) match was imperfect; FARS data listed a death as occurring in a bordering county, for example, or on a date that was up to seven days before or after a similar death record in our data.
 Most of these cases listed the same number of people killed with consistent genders and the same or similar ages.
-Given this, and the relative unlikelihood of multiple fatal pursuits occurring within several days of each other in all but the most populous areas, we concluded most of them were likely actual matches and the inconsistencies were due to minor issues with data entry by FARS analysts, researchers or ourselves.
+Given this, and the relative unlikelihood of multiple fatal pursuits occurring within several days of each other in all but the most populous areas, we concluded most of them were likely actual matches and the inconsistencies were due to minor issues with data entry by government analysts, researchers or ourselves.

 Still, we manually reviewed each imperfect match and identified several that we could not confirm were the same pursuit or person.
 In these cases we considered them separate pursuits.

-To calculate the minimum undercount of pursuit-related fatalities by NHTSA, we produced a list of deaths from 2017 through 2021 that were included in the data from research groups and our reporting but missing from FARS.
+To calculate the minimum undercount of pursuit-related fatalities by NHTSA, we produced a list of deaths from 2017 through 2021 that were included in the data from research groups and our reporting but missing from FARS' count of pursuit-involved fatalities.
 As of late February, when this project was published, FARS data for 2022 was not publicly available.
 We manually reviewed news reports associated with each case to determine the most likely reason the death was excluded from FARS’ pursuit-involved death data.

 To understand why police initiated pursuits that ended with fatalities and who died, we relied on the subset of our pursuit fatalities data — roughly two-thirds of the total — that included additional details about the causes and circumstances of each chase and the people involved, gathered from Mapping Police Violence, Fatal Encounters and Incarcernation, plus news reports and public records.